-Bruno is an Interdisciplinary Ph.D. candidate on Negotiation, Decision-Making, Leadership, and Communication at the Department of Urban Studies and Planning at MIT (2015), working with faculty at Harvard Law School, the Department of Political Science at MIT, and the Kennedy School of Government.
+Bruno Verdini is an Interdisciplinary Ph.D. candidate on Negotiation, Communication, Diplomacy, and Leadership at MIT, based at the Department of Urban Studies and Planning (DUSP), with the support of the Program on Negotiation at Harvard Law School (HLS).

-His work focuses on how stakeholders can improve their negotiation, leadership, and communication strategies.
-The spotlight is on the management of natural resources, with the aim to foster government, corporate, and non-profit partnerships that deliver better, fairer, and more effective results.
-His research relies on cognitive and emotional insights from the field of mediation and conflict resolution; observations about the psychology of judgment and decision-making; tactics from the field of adaptive leadership and collaborative management; and cues from the narrative structure of compelling political and media communication.
+The research draws on cognitive and emotional insights from the field of negotiation and conflict resolution; tactics from the practice of adaptive leadership and collaborative management; and observations about the narrative structure of compelling political communication.

-Bruno is a Mexican and French national who has been trained in international affairs, political science, and public policy in Mexico City (CIDE), Paris (Sciences-Po), and Boston (MIT).
-He is a former Mexican governmental official, who has worked on projects with partners in Paris, Washington, London, Riyadh, Geneva, Stockholm, Tokyo, and Vienna.
+Bruno is a Mexican and French national who has been trained in international affairs, public policy, conflict resolution, and political communication in Mexico City (CIDE), Paris (Sciences-Po), and Boston (MIT).
+He is a former Mexican governmental official, who has worked with partners in Paris, Washington, London, Riyadh, Geneva, Stockholm, Tokyo, and Vienna.